Megus/chipnomad-tracker/docs/manual.md

 - Each position contains chain numbers for each track

 Controls:

-- Insert chain: A
-- Create new chain: Double-tap A
-- Jump 16 Rows: Hold B + \[UP or DOWN\]
+- Jump 16 positions: Hold B + \[UP or DOWN\]
+- Shallow clone chains: select range, then SELECT + A
-- Clone chain: Select + B then A
+- Deep clone chains: select range, then SELECT + A + A

 ### Chain Screen
 Create sequences of phrases: